 - CRA has a hybrid work environment.
 Staff work remotely Monday and Friday and work in the office Tuesday, Wednesday, and Thursday.
 You will need to have a personal computer, secure internet connection, and a landline or cell phone.

 - The Internship Program at CRA is a paid position.
 If you would like to receive credit in addition to or in lieu of wages, please consult with your department head or academic advisor.

-- In general, we anticipate that interns will work full-time during their semester of employment at CRA.
+- In general, we anticipate that interns will work full-time during their term of employment at CRA.
 However, CRA is open to accepting candidates who would work less than full-time so they may take classes at a local university.
-This flexibility is intended to attract candidates from outside the DC-area who may want to take advantage of the many local learning opportunities available while interning at CRA.
-This arrangement also offers a flexible internship opportunity for student enrolled fulltime at a DC-based institution.
+This flexibility is intended to attract candidates from outside the DC area who may want to take advantage of the many local learning opportunities available while interning at CRA.
+This arrangement also offers a flexible internship opportunity for students enrolled fulltime at a DC-based institution.